EDCD/EDDI/VoiceAttack.md

   * {TXT:EDDI crew hired faction} The faction of the crewmember being hired
   * {TXT:EDDI crew hired name} The name of the crewmember being hired
   * {DEC:EDDI crew hired price} The price of the crewmember being hired

+### Crew joined
+Triggered when you join a crew.
+To run a command when this event occurs you should create the command with the name ((EDDI crew joined))

+Variables set with this event are as follows:

+  * {TXT:EDDI crew joined captain} The name of the captain of the crew you have joined

+### Crew left
+Triggered when you leave a crew.
+To run a command when this event occurs you should create the command with the name ((EDDI crew left))

+Variables set with this event are as follows:

+  * {TXT:EDDI crew left captain} The name of the captain of the crew you have left

+### Crew member joined
+Triggered when a commander joins your crew.
+To run a command when this event occurs you should create the command with the name ((EDDI crew member joined))

+Variables set with this event are as follows:

+  * {TXT:EDDI crew member joined crew} The name of the crew member who joined

+### Crew member left
+Triggered when a commander leaves your crew.
+To run a command when this event occurs you should create the command with the name ((EDDI crew member left))

+Variables set with this event are as follows:

+  * {TXT:EDDI crew member left crew} The name of the crew member who left

+### Crew member removed
+Triggered when you remove a commander from your crew.
+To run a command when this event occurs you should create the command with the name ((EDDI crew member removed))

+Variables set with this event are as follows:

+  * {TXT:EDDI crew member removed crew} The name of the crew member who was removed

+### Crew role changed
+Triggered when your role in the crew changes.
+To run a command when this event occurs you should create the command with the name ((EDDI crew role changed))

+Variables set with this event are as follows:

+  * {TXT:EDDI crew role changed role} The crew role you have been assigned (gunner, fighter, idle)

+### Data voucher redeemed
+Triggered when you redeem a data voucher.
+To run a command when this event occurs you should create the command with the name ((EDDI data voucher redeemed))

+Variables set with this event are as follows:

+  * {DEC:EDDI data voucher redeemed amount} The amount rewarded (after any broker fees)
+  * {TXT:EDDI data voucher redeemed faction} The name of the faction who issued the data voucher

 ### Died
 Triggered when you have died.